The Complete Guide to Understanding Video Aspect Ratios

 Whether your goal is to make the entire screen of the video taller or slightly wider, cropping could cut important people or objects out of the frame.
 You may be forced to choose which parts of the frame are the most important and lose the rest.

-Adding black bars as an alternative to cropping your video, is great in the sense that it keeps the full video.
+Adding black bars as an alternative to cropping your video is great because it keeps the full video.
 The downside?
 The black bars aren’t necessarily the most appealing.

 Video Aspect Ratios in Live Streaming